The Architecture

 Why AI Decisions Must Be Evaluated in Their Original Context

-AI decisions are often judged long after they are made.
+Consequential AI decisions are often examined long after they were originally made.

-AI OSI addresses this problem by anchoring decisions to their original epistemic context — what was known, assumed, and constrained at the time.
+The AI OSI™ framework addresses this accountability problem by anchoring decisions to their original epistemic and operational context — preserving what was known, assumed, constrained, and reasonably relied upon at the time a decision occurred.

 Decision Insurance